 F1B Goldendoodle (75% Poodle, 25% Golden Retriever) is a cross between an F1 Goldendoodle (50% Poodle and 50% Golden Retriever) and one of the original purebred lines — either a 100% Standard Poodle or 100% Golden Retriever.
 Almost always, an F1B Goldendoodle is a cross between an F1 Goldendoodle and a 100% Standard Poodle as breeders prefer a non-shedding and hypoallergenic dog coat.
 Since an F1B Goldendoodle is a mix between an F1 Goldendoodle and a Poodle, it is referred to as a Backcross and hence the reason why it’s called F1B.

-The F1B Goldendoodle generation is typically referred to as the Hypoallergenic Golden Retriever because it inherits a larger amount of Poodle traits.
+The F1B Goldendoodle generation is typically referred to as the Hypoallergenic Golden Retriever because it inherits more Poodle traits.
 This includes the signature hypoallergenic and non-shedding coat that many owners seek.
-This means that the F1B Goldendoodle typically produces a curly coat and would be an excellent choice for owners with moderate dog allergies.
+The F1B Goldendoodle typically produces a curly coat, and is an excellent choice for owners with moderate dog allergies.
 However, Goldendoodles with curly coats require a significant amount of grooming to prevent matting of the fur.

-F1B Goldendoodles also gain some health benefits of being Hybrid Vigor, which means that it will be healthier than the purebred parents.
-Since F1B is technically the “2nd” generation or offspring of Goldendoodles, it loses some characteristics of being Hybrid Vigor.
-Each subsequent generation of hybrid dog loses some of the Hybrid Vigor qualities.
+F1B Goldendoodles also gain some health benefits of being Hybrid Vigor, which means that they will be healthier than their purebred parents.
+Since F1B is technically the “2nd” generation or offspring of Goldendoodles, the dogs lose some of that Hybrid Vigor.
+Each subsequent generation of hybrid dog loses more of the Hybrid Vigor qualities.